burcakotlu/GLANET/docs/source/tutorial.rst

 		-  GRCh37.p13 is also known as hg19

 	If *BED*, *GFF3*, *1-based coordinates (End Inclusive)* or *0-based coordinates (End Inclusive)* is chosen as Input Format, then Assembly has to be set as either GRCh38 or GRCH37.p13.
-	In case of dbSNP IDs, there is no need for Assembly selection.
+	In case of dbSNP IDs, there is no need to set Assembly.

 4)	**Glanet Folder**: (Mandatory)